kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 The first statement imports the Encoder, Env, Error and Term types from rustler, so we can make use of them.
 The atoms section declares atoms which will map to Elixir's :ok annd :error atoms, so we can provide an interface similar to elixir.

-methods defined in the `rustler::rustler_export_nifs!` statement are made available to Elixir, in the PrimeNumbers module.
-In the example, add is exported and defined with an arity of 2.
+Methods defined in the `rustler::rustler_export_nifs!` statement are made available to Elixir, in the PrimeNumbers module.
+In the example, `add` is exported and defined with an arity of 2.

 The add function decodes the arguments that are provided, adds them together and yields them back to Elixir as `{:ok, <result>}`.
 (Although I won't dive deeper into it, rustler makes this possible by implementing the [External Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html)).